reagento/adaptix/docs/conversion/tutorial.rst

 .. literalinclude:: /examples/conversion/tutorial/nested.py

-Furthermore, there is :func:`.conversion.convert` that can directly convert one model to another, but it is quite limited and can not configured, so it won't be considered onwards.
+Furthermore, there is :func:`.conversion.convert` that can directly convert one model to another, but it is quite limited and can not be configured, so it won't be considered onwards.

 .. dropdown:: Usage of :func:`.conversion.convert`